dayforward/pinpoint/pinpoint_final/BUSINESSLOG_README.md

      AppOne and AppTwo are different applications but on the same machine, so they can share the same Pinpoint'agent.Different Application'
      Info must be seperated by **;** .One Application's Info is composited by AgentId and dir of business log which the same with configuration in the log4j,but must be a *dir*, and seperated by **=**
-     2. Setting profiler.businesslog.enable=true will start the thread of businelog collector ,or else disable.
+     2. Setting profiler.businesslog.enable=true will start the thread of businesslog collector ,or else disable.
 ##Operation in Webui
   * **select application** *
   ![application](doc/img/businesslog/application.png)